-Career Services Programming and Special Events
+Career Services Programs and Annual Special Events

-Career Services sponsors a variety of career-related events throughout the academic year to support students' career development including:

-TWIST-a Career Services Orientation: Today Will Inspire Success Tomorrow (TWIST) is an interactive, Career Services orientation program designed to help students learn about the resources available as they explore, decide and navigate their careers.
-All students-all majors and years-and strongly encouraged to attend TWIST.
+Each semester the Office of Career Services presents the following programs to enhance your career and pre-professional development.

+Resume Writing Clinics

+How do you build your resume during college?
+Learn the essential elements of a resume that will showcase your unique skills and abilities for internships, employment, or graduate school opportunities.
+Resume Writing Clinics are held twice monthly.
+For room locations and to make a reservation use the calendar function of your B-W Career Network account, http://bw.erecruiting.com or call the Office of Career Services at (440) 826-2101 (Dial x-2101 if you are calling from a campus phone).

+Career and Internship Expo

+You are encouraged to participate in the annual Career & Internship Expo.
+Held on the first Thursday evening in November, the Career & Internship Expo is a dynamic networking event designed to connect Baldwin-Wallace College students with over 70 employers for full-time jobs and/or internship opportunities.

+Northeast Ohio Teacher Education Day

-- Resume Writing Clinics: Resume Writing Clinics are held twice monthly to provide students the opportunity to build their first resume in an interactive facilitated session.
-Following participation at a resume writing clinic, students are encouraged to meet with a career advisor for a resume critique. - Career & Internship Expo: Baldwin-Wallace College students are encouraged to participate in the annual Career & Internship Expo.
-Held on the first Thursday evening in November, the Career & Internship Expo is a dynamic networking and talent sourcing event designed to connect Baldwin-Wallace College students with over 70 employers for full-time jobs and/or internship opportunities. - Northeast Ohio Teacher Education Day (NOTED): NOTED is an annual education job fair sponsored by Baldwin-Wallace College and 11 additional Northeast Ohio colleges and universities that are part of the NOTED consortium.
-Held every April at the IX Center in Cleveland, Ohio, NOTED provides teacher candidates the opportunity to network with over 90 public and private school districts in Northeast Ohio and across the country.
-NOTED is only open to current students and alumni of the consortium member colleges and universities. - Fall & Spring Career Weeks: Each semester, Career Services hosts a week of specialized career and graduate school related programming on topics including, but not limited to: networking, managing personal finances and negotiating salary, dressing for success, preparing for a career fair, and applying to graduate school.
+The Northeast Ohio Teacher Education Day (NOTED) is an annual education job fair sponsored by Baldwin-Wallace College and 11 additional Northeast Ohio colleges and universities that are part of the NOTED consortium.
+Held every spring semester in a location central to the consortium colleges and universities, NOTED provides teacher candidates the opportunity to network with approximately 90 public and private school districts in Northeast Ohio and across the country.
+NOTED is only open to current students and alumni of the consortium member colleges and universities.

+Fall & Spring Career Weeks

+Each semester, the Office of Career Services hosts a week of specialized career and graduate school related programming on topics including, but not limited to: networking, managing personal finances and negotiating salary, dressing for success, preparing for a career fair, and applying to graduate school.